 Top Tip!
 If you have time, go take a look Open daily from 10am – 6pm, H.S.H.
 Prince Rainier III’s private collection of antique cars is located on the Terraces de Fontvieille and includes 100+ classic vehicles of all makes and models – a true treat for automobile enthusiasts.

 At 66 meters tall, the Millennium Cross built on top Vodno Mountain near Skopje is as tall as a 20-storey building!
-The cross was built in 2002 to commemorate 2000 years of Christianity in Macedonia, on the highest point of the Vodno mountain in a place known since the time of the Ottoman Empire as “Krstova”, which means “place of the cross”.
+The cross was built in 2002 to commemorate 2000 years of Christianity in North Macedonia, on the highest point of the Vodno mountain in a place known since the time of the Ottoman Empire as “Krstova”, which means “place of the cross”.
 Ride the elevator to the top of the structure to enjoy unparalleled views over Skopje or work up a sweat along the 4km-long Millennium Cross ropeway.

 No. 33 Learn all about Norwegian history by visiting the Viking Ship museum (Oslo, Norway)

 Norway was viking territory over 1000 years ago!The Nordic seafarers sailed Europe’s coasts from the 8th to the 11th centuries and built fjords in the heart of Norway.

 Learn more about Viking history and see real life Viking ships and discoveries by visiting the Viking Ship museum in Oslo, Norway.
 It’s home to the best preserved Viking ship in the world!

 Top Tip!
 The Oslo Pass is a great way to see the city’s best-loved sights and attractions without bankrupting yourself in the process – it offers free entry to 30+ museums, complimentary public transport, access to swimming pools and walking tours free of charge, as well as discounts at various sightseeing and amusement venues, and special rates at restaurants and shops.